SimonTommerup/02805-sgai/README.md

 #### References:

-Everytime some equation or new tool is used, find somewhere it is referenced.
+Everytime some equation or new tool is used, find the relevant source to reference.

 i.e.  "the Louvain algorithm (Blondel 2008) is used"